Do you know how many tax allowances you are allowed?

 The IRS even provides a deductions worksheet with your W-4 form to estimate the impact of your itemized deductions on your tax allowances for the coming year.
 This form can be used if you are married filing jointly, single, or head of household.

-On Line 2 where you see $XX,XXX, the amounts that should appear in those X's are $24,800 if you're married filing jointly or a qualifying widow(er), $18,650 if you're a head of household, and $12,400 if you're single.
-These are the standard deductions for 2020 which are not yet reflected on the 2020 W4.
+On Line 2 where you see $XX,XXX, the amounts that should appear in those X’s are $27,700 if you’re married filing jointly or a qualifying widow(er), $20,800 if you’re a head of household, and $13,850 if you’re single.
+These are the standard deductions for 2023.

 Notice that Line 4 provides for an estimate of your student loan interest, deductible IRA contributions, and certain other adjustments.
 You can use this line to reflect tax-deductible contributions to an IRA, a Health Savings Account, alimony and certain other “above the line deductions.”